xzhang03/labsync/README.md

    - Not listed => Toss, but will tell you which ones are unlisted so you can add them to the list next time
    - On both list => Toss, but please don't do this to avoid confusion

-4. Run **Setup_first.m** to compile [mMD5.c](https://www.mathworks.com/matlabcentral/fileexchange/7919-md5-in-matlab).
+4. Run **Setup_first.m** to compile [mMD5.c](https://www.mathworks.com/matlabcentral/fileexchange/7919-md5-in-matlab)(already in this repo).
 This setup may require Mingw-w64 on some computers.
 This step also checks the json files and the paths.

 5. You can now run the main **foldersync.m** function to get things started.
 I recommend only whitelisting 1 mouse or so to start and use a private target folder (to avoid scanning files that are not useful).
-   > Comparison is made by hashing 1) filename, 2) filesize, 3) mousename, 4) SHA256 hashes first 100 bytes (default) of large files (>1GB, dafault).
+   > Comparison is made by MD5 hashing 1) filename, 2) filesize, 3) mousename, 4) SHA256 hashes of first 100 bytes (default) of large files (>1GB, dafault).

 ## Progress:
 Done: